 Complexity

-The proposal provides guidance/examples addressing key issues with respect to the use of alternatives in the participant directed DC plan fund menus.
+The proposal provides guidance/examples addressing key issues with respect to the use of alternatives in the participant-directed DC plan fund menus.

-And it provides for a “safe harbor”: a fiduciary who adequately considers these six factors is presumed have been prudent.
+And it provides for a “safe harbor”: a fiduciary who adequately considers these six factors is presumed to have been prudent.

 * * *